 Work all the time.
 Work on your photography skills.
 Work on your business skills.
 Work on your communication skills.
 Work on your relationship skills.

-And while you are working hard on all your photography goals, work a regular day job.
+And while you are working hard on all of your photography goals, work a regular day job.
 If you can find an employer that supports business networking in your local community and/or leans on you to make sales, that's another big bonus!
 These are skills you will need to build your own business.

 A photography business takes time to build, especially if the plan is to work for yourself instead of working for an employer.
 Take your time, do it well, and do it right.
 When it's time to quite the day-job, and dive full-time into your entrepreneurism, you will know!